SAP/luigi/docs/web-component.md

 ```

 ### Write a Web Component
-Luigi supports Web Component than are slightly different from standard:
+Luigi supports Web Component that are slightly different from standard:
 - We have no name in WebComponent class (we will show an example)
 - You don’t need to declare any special tag definition inside the component like customElements.define(….., ….)
 - Inside the component, Luigi core will inject an object in your class called LuigiClient